unoplatform/uno.extensions/doc/Reactive/Reactive.md

 * Public _feeds_ are expected to be exposed in property getters.
 A caching system embedded in reactive framework will then ensure to not re-create a new _feed_ on each get.

 ## Sources: How to create a _feed_
 You can build a _feed_ from different sources.
-Main entry point to do that is using the static class `Feed`:
+The main entry point is the static class `Feed`:

-Assuming this given `IWeatherService` and `ILocationService`:
+Given an `IWeatherService` and `ILocationService`:
 ```csharp
 public interface IWeatherService
 {